Wondering how to make prints of your art?

 The method also allows for very accurate color reproduction smoothly transitioning color patterns from a variety of colors and infinite variations.

-Giclee printing is ideal for printing Fine Art because it is high-resolution, and it can be done on specialty paper or canvas.
+Giclee printing is ideal for printing Fine Art because it is high-resolution, high-quality print, and it is done on fine art paper, specialty paper or canvas.

 If you want to print giclee prints at home, make sure you get a printer that supports this new technology.